Solinea/goldstone-server/HACKING.md

 smtp_use_tls = yes
 ```

-Create `sasl_passwd` and put this line in it, plugging in your e-mail username
+Create the file, `/etc/postfix/sasl_passwd`.
+Add this line to it, plugging in your e-mail username
 and password:
 ```
 [smtp.gmail.com]:587 EMAIL_USERNAME:PASSWORD